lowcoder-org/lowcoder/docs/build-apps/create-a-new-app.md

 ## Create a new web app

-Click **New > App** on the upper right of Openblocks homepage, and go to the app editor.
+Click **New > App** on the upper right of Lowcoder homepage, and go to the app editor.
 You can rename the app at the left-top of the editor.

 <figure><img src="../.gitbook/assets/20221110164930.gif" alt=""><figcaption></figcaption></figure>